-- Wide-Grip Bench Press: For this advanced variation, position your hands almost double the width of your shoulders or walk your hands a few centimetres out on each side from your standard grip.
+- Wide-Grip Bench Press: For this advanced variation, position your hands almost double the width of your shoulders or walk your hands a few inches out on each side from your standard grip.

 Also, this variation may be better for those who have shoulder or wrist pain, because it allows for a more neutral grip (which is when your wrists are straight and your palms face each other).